-- Requirement 31 of GSR Part 3 [8]; - Paragraphs 2.1-2.29, 3.1-3.55, 4.1-4.15 and 6.1-6.9 of NS-R-3 (Rev. 1) [27].
+- Requirement 31 of GSR Part 3 [8]; - --- Paragraphs 2.1-2.29, 3.1-3.55, 4.1-4.15 and 6.1-6.9 of NS-R-3 (Rev. 1) [27].

 Action 160.
-The government should ensure that potential sites are identified and candidate sites are selected on the basis of a set of defined criteria, at a regional scale and with the use of available data.
+The government should ensure that potential sites are identified and candidate sites are selected on the basis of a set of defined criteria, at a regional scale and with the use of available data11.

-- 3.32.
+3.32.
 In accordance with Principle 8 of SF-1 [1], and in order to be able to make an informed policy decision at the end of Phase 1 on whether or not to introduce nuclear power, it should be determined whether suitable sites are available for locating a nuclear power plant.
 A general survey should be conducted at the national and regional scale, on the basis of data, information and documentation that are already available, to determine the availability and acceptability of such sites.
 The public should be involved at these early stages.
-The objectives of this phase cannot be fulfilled if no suitable sites are available on the basis of established safety criteria. - 3.33.
+The objectives of this phase cannot be fulfilled if no suitable sites are available on the basis of established safety criteria.

+11 If the operating organization is already established or identified in Phase 1 (which is not the scenario developed in this Safety Guide, in which it is established at the beginning of Phase 2), it should be involved in the site survey.

+3.33.
 A set of criteria relating to the acceptability and comparison of sites should be identified from the beginning of Phase 1.
 Safety related aspects and non-safety related aspects should be properly taken into account.
-This will provide for the development of the site selection and site evaluation processes during the subsequent phases, and avoid having to revert to earlier steps because of a lack of suitable available sites. - 3.34.
-While exclusion criteria in relation to safety are well defined in accordance with IAEA Safety Standards Series No. SSG-35, Site Survey and Site Selection for Nuclear Installations [46], the criteria for comparison of the candidate sites might differ from State to State and from one phase to another on the basis of the results obtained and the iterative nature of the process. - 3.35.
+This will provide for the development of the site selection and site evaluation processes during the subsequent phases, and avoid having to revert to earlier steps because of a lack of suitable available sites.

+3.34.
+While exclusion criteria in relation to safety are well defined in accordance with IAEA Safety Standards Series No. SSG-35, Site Survey and Site Selection for Nuclear Installations [46], the criteria for comparison of the candidate sites might differ from State to State - and from one phase to another - on the basis of the results obtained and the iterative nature of the process.

+3.35.
 The criteria should provide for a consistent set of boundary conditions, for a variety of considerations, (e.g. safety considerations, development and societal needs, security considerations, and historical and archaeological conditions) that will exclude unacceptable sites in the early stages of the siting process.
-This will leave for further consideration only those sites that fulfil the acceptability conditions. - 3.36.
+This will leave for further consideration only those sites that fulfil the acceptability conditions.

+3.36.
 The requirements for safety conditions for site evaluation for nuclear installations are established in NS-R-3 (Rev. 1) [27], and recommendations are provided in SSG-35 [46].
 As stated in para.
 2.1 of NS-R-3 (Rev. 1) [27]: